Developing Countries Vaccine Manufacturers Network

-Developing countries that have the capacity for production of whole inactivated virus (WIV) and protein-based vaccines may be critical in addressing COVID-19 vaccine access gaps and achieving vaccine equity for LMICs.

-As of 29 December 2020, 18 DCVMN members were involved in preclinical or clinical trials for possible COVID-19 vaccines, three of them in Phase III trials.
-The DCVMN is a vaccine manufacturers partner of COVAX, a worldwide initiative for equitable access to COVID-19 vaccines.

-As of 2016, the timeline from a vaccine's first regulatory submission in its country of origin to its approval for use in Sub-Saharan Africa could take up to seven years.

 The DCVMN is active in identifying obstacles in the processes of vaccine registration and use.
 It works to increase coordination of requirements and procedures to improve the prequalification, procurement and supply of vaccines.
 This can involve governments in different countries, the World Health Organization (WHO), and United Nations agencies such as UNICEF.

 The Developing Countries Vaccine Manufacturers Network has received funding from the Bill & Melinda Gates Foundation.

+DCVMN International is registered as a legal entity under Swiss jurisdiction, operating under Articles 60 and beyond of the Swiss Civil Code.
+While the DCVMN headquarters are anchored in Switzerland, the CEO's office is based in India.